-If you are looking for a fun experience for the whole family, then the Rock-A-Hula show in Waikiki is perfect for you!
+If you are looking for a fun experience for the whole family for an Oahu Thanksgiving, then the Rock-A-Hula show in Waikiki is perfect for you!
 There are 4 varying packages to choose from, which include a gourmet Thanksgiving dinner, drinks, and unique entertainment!
 Check prices here.

 The show itself tells of Hawaii’s journey from the 1920s to the modern-day, with hula performers, musicians, and even fire knife dancing.
 This is an amazing way to see Hawaii’s history told through a unique artistic format that your family will remember for many Thanksgivings to come.